2024 Fantasy Baseball FYPD Top 150 Rankings

 Image credit: (Photo by Tracy Proffitt/Four Seam Images)

-Today, we unveil brand new FYPD rankings, examining the top 150 players to know for upcoming first-year player drafts.
-This list includes fresh reports on the top 50 players and takes stock of tangible improvements or developments from debuts following the 2023 MLB Draft.
+More than 20 amateur international prospects join the FYPD Top 150, which examines the top players to know in the upcoming first-year player draft.
+The list includes reports for the top 50 players and takes stock of tangible improvements or developments from debuts following the 2023 MLB Draft.
 Keep in mind this list is designed for fantasy purposes and is not necessarily a true prospect ranking.
-You can find Baseball America’s final Top 100 for the 2023 season here.

 In addition to the FYPD rankings, Dylan White’s RoboScout tool is already identifying undervalued prospects for you to target in your drafts for next year here.
-You can also listen to Geoff Pontes and Dylan White discussed how they built the FYPD on a recent fantasy podcast.
+You can also listen to Geoff Pontes and Dylan White discussed how they built the initial FYPD rankings on our fantasy podcast.

 1. Wyatt Langford, Rangers, OF